Walking on ice...

 In icy weather, it’s more important than ever that your dog comes back the instant that they’re called.
 If they head off towards a frozen lake for instance, you have to be sure that they’ll return the moment you call their name.

 When it’s cold and icy outside, our joints have a tendency to stiffen up, and the same is true for our furry friends.
-What’s worse, the less they move, the less they’re able to move.
 Keeping active is vital to help your dog’s joints stay supple and to make sure they get the exercise they need during the winter months.

 As well as going for regular walks, look after your dog’s joints in winter by: